cep21/gotemplate/README.md

 ## tools.go

-A [tools.go](./tools.go) file is a nice way to lock down versions of go binaries that you later download with `go get`.
+A [tools.go](./tools.go) file is a nice way to lock down versions of go binaries that you later download with `go install`.
 Some more information about this approach on [GitHub](https://github.com/golang/go/issues/25922) and the primary wiki page for [go modules](https://github.com/golang/go/wiki/Modules#how-can-i-track-tool-dependencies-for-a-module).